Barabajagal: Background

-While the majority of the Barabajagal sessions took place in November 1968, "Happiness Runs" and "Where Is She" were recorded the previous May.
+Songs and recording

+"Superlungs (My Supergirl)", "Where Is She" and "Happiness Runs" were recorded in May 1968 at Olympic Studios in London, while "I Love My Shirt", "The Love Song", "To Susan on the West Coast Waiting", "Atlantis" and "Pamela Jo" were recorded at American Recording Company in Los Angeles that November.
+The Los Angeles sessions were produced by Donovan and Gabriel Mekler, although the eventual album only credits Mickie Most.
 All of these songs except "Atlantis", "I Love My Shirt" and "To Susan on the West Coast Waiting" were shelved while Donovan's Greatest Hits was still high in the charts.
-"Atlantis" / "I Love My Shirt" was released as a single in November 1968 in the UK.
-In the US, "To Susan on the West Coast Waiting" / "Atlantis" was released in March 1969.
-"Atlantis" ended up charting higher than its a-side.
-Some of the songs recorded were originally meant to be included on the unreleased Moon in Capricorn album.
+"Atlantis" / "I Love My Shirt" was released as a single in November 1968 in the UK, where it charted at number 23.
+In the US, "To Susan on the West Coast Waiting" / "Atlantis" was released in January 1969.
+"To Susan on the West Coast Waiting" was an anti-Vietnam War number, the first protest song Donovan had written since his folkie period in 1965.
+It peaked at number 35 although "Atlantis" ended up charting higher, peaking at number 7 and eventually being recognized as the A-side.

 In May 1969, Mickie Most produced at least one session with Donovan fronting the Jeff Beck Group.
-"Goo Goo Barabajagal (Love Is Hot)" (also known as "Barabajagal (Love Is Hot)" and simply "Barabajagal") and "Trudi" (originally "Bed with Me") resulted from these sessions.
-There were other songs recorded by Donovan and the Jeff Beck Group, but they remained unreleased until they appeared as bonus tracks on the 2005 UK reissue of the album.
+"Goo Goo Barabajagal (Love Is Hot)" (also known as "Barabajagal (Love Is Hot)" and simply "Barabajagal") and "Trudi" (originally "Bed with Me", based on the same melody as "Lay of the Last Tinker" from the For Little Ones disc) resulted from these sessions.
+"Barabajagal" featured Madeleine Bell and Lesley Duncan on backing vocals.
+"Stromberg Twins" and "Snakeskin" were also recorded by Donovan and the Jeff Beck Group, but they remained unreleased until they appeared as bonus tracks on the 2005 UK reissue of the album.
 Rod Stewart was in the band at this time, but he does not sing lead on any of the songs that were released.
-Tony Newman is featured as drummer.
+It is during these sessions that Donovan's musical vision and work ethic began to diverge from that of producer Most, and the two eventually stopped working together, effectively ending Donovan's chart success.